-Look at the word cloud your teacher shows you and guess what the topic of the next few lessons will be.
+Look at the word cloud below and guess what the topic of the next few lessons will be.
 See if you are right and look up three words of your own choice.
 Then get into pairs and explain the meaning of your words to your partner.
 When you have finished, switch partners at least twice.

-Word cloud
+word cloud